Annual Report for 2025

 I was mostly interested in their visit with Saka Acquaye, which was a bit subdued.
 I did not spend much time

 in editing, and it could stand a more careful look.
-I would be happy to provide
+I have offered to provide Fran Harmoni with a

 1TB SanDisk with Skip Burton's videos, along with other Arthur Hall Collection digital files,